sullenstate/event-notify/README.md

 Authorization information should be added to the *config/configVars.sample* file and the extension for the file should be changed to *.json*.

-A call to the */events* path in a browser window will trigger a GET request to *Eventbrite*, parse the returned attendees list and send SMS messages to all attendees.
+A call to the */attendees* path in a browser window will trigger a GET request to *Eventbrite*, parse the returned attendees list and send SMS messages to all attendees.

+The */events* path will console log data about owned events.
+It is in mid-development currently.

 ## To Do

 + ~~Filter out invalid phone numbers.~~
++ ~~Personalize messages utilizing other data retrieved from the API.~~
++ Add event information and event url to SMS message.
 + Convert to a cron job that only sends one message per attendee at a specified time prior to the start of the event.
-+ ~~Personalize messages utilizing other data retrieved from the API.~~